 For example, science tells us that hydrogen cyanide is very toxic.
-It does not put any value, positive or negative.
+It does not put any moral value, positive or negative on it.
 That comes from the mind of the user.
 Thus to a Hitler this makes it cheap and useful as a weapon and in extermination camps.
 For someone who wants to exploit its very useful properties, it is inconvienient.

 The important point here is that the science only tells us that “This action has this result”.
 The values involved here are important but they are the creation of the human mind.
 They can be modified in the light of the science.
 They do not come from science.